cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 based on traditional algorithms.

 In this document, we define generic frameworks for constructing hybrid KEMs from a PQ KEM and a traditional algorithm.
-The aim of this document is provide a small set of techniques to achieve specific security properties given conforming component algorithms, which should make these techniques suitable for a broad variety of use cases.
+The aim of this document is to provide a small set of techniques to achieve specific security properties given conforming component algorithms, which should make these techniques suitable for a broad variety of use cases.